dbcls/rdfizing-db-guidelines/dbcls-rdfizing-db-guidelines-en.md

-# Guidelines for converting DBCLS database to RDF
+# DBCLS guidelines for RDFizing databases

 The following is an automatic translation of [the DBCLS Guidelines for rdfizing databases, written in Japanese](https://github.com/dbcls/rdfizing-db-guidelines/blob/master/dbcls-rdfizing-db-guidelines-ja.md).